Welcome to your first year at Gallatin! We are so glad you are here.

 As you begin the four-year process of developing and defining and re-defining your individualized concentration, your primary faculty adviser and your class adviser are happy to help.
 Your primary academic adviser, a faculty member at Gallatin or the wider NYU community, will work with you as you build your Plan of Study, both semester-to-semester and encompassing your interdisciplinary education, as you expand and explore various fields of academic inquiry, and as you take advantage of the many opportunities open to you at Gallatin, through the other schools at NYU, and in New York City.

 At the same time, your First-Year Class Adviser, Yevgeniya Traps, can provide support and offer advice on academic, curricular, and school policy.
-Yevgeniya's walk-in hours for Fall 2017 are:
+Yevgeniya's drop-in hours for Fall 2018 are: